lalraviranjan/iitg_genAiMl/README.md

 ## Overview

-This repository contains a collection of Python fundamental concepts and advanced projects focusing on Generative AI (GenAI) and Machine Learning (ML).
+This repository contains a collection of Python fundamental concepts and advanced projects focusing on Generative AI (GenAI) and Machine Learning (ML) and Agentic AI Workflows.
 It serves as a comprehensive guide for beginners and experienced developers alike who are looking to enhance their skills in Python and explore the exciting fields of AI and ML.

-## Contents

-Here’s an updated, clearer, and more professional version of your **`## Contents`** section, organized and formatted for a high-quality GitHub project README:

 ---